zhangbo8418/mod-playerbots/README.md

 </div>

 # Playerbots Module
 `mod-playerbots` is an [AzerothCore](https://www.azerothcore.org/) module that adds player-like bots to a server.
-The project is based off [IKE3's Playerbots](https://github.com/ike3/mangosbot) and requires a custom branch of AzerothCore to compile and run: [mod-playerbots/azerothcore-wotlk/tree/Playerbot](https://github.com/mod-playerbots/azerothcore-wotlk/tree/Playerbot).
+The project is based off [IKE3's Playerbots](https://github.com/ike3/mangosbot).

 Features include:

-- The ability to log in alt characters as bots, allowing players to interact with their other characters, form parties, level up, and more;
+- The ability to log in alt characters as bots, allowing players to interact with their other characters, form parties, level up, and more
-- Random bots that wander through the world, complete quests, and otherwise behave like players, simulating the MMO experience;
+- Random bots that wander through the world, complete quests, and otherwise behave like players, simulating the MMO experience
-- Bots capable of running most raids and battlegrounds;
+- Bots capable of running most raids and battlegrounds
-- Highly configurable settings to define how bots behave;
+- Highly configurable settings to define how bots behave
-- Excellent performance, even when running thousands of bots.
+- Excellent performance, even when running thousands of bots

-**This project is still under development**.
-If you encounter any errors or experience crashes, we kindly request that you [report them as GitHub issues](https://github.com/mod-playerbots/mod-playerbots/issues/new?template=bug_report.md).
-Your valuable feedback will help us improve this project collaboratively.

-`mod-playerbots` has a **[Discord server](https://discord.gg/NQm5QShwf9)** where you can discuss the project, ask questions, and get involved in the community!
+We also have a **[Discord server](https://discord.gg/NQm5QShwf9)** where you can discuss the project, ask questions, and get involved in the community!

 ## Installation

-### Classic Installation

-As noted above, `mod-playerbots` requires a custom branch of AzerothCore: [mod-playerbots/azerothcore-wotlk/tree/Playerbot](https://github.com/mod-playerbots/azerothcore-wotlk/tree/Playerbot).
-To install the module, simply run:
+Supported platforms are Ubuntu, Windows, and macOS.
+Other Linux distributions may work, but may not receive support.

+**All `mod-playerbots` installations require a custom branch of AzerothCore: [mod-playerbots/azerothcore-wotlk/tree/Playerbot](https://github.com/mod-playerbots/azerothcore-wotlk/tree/Playerbot).** This branch allows the playerbots module to build and function.
+Updates from the upstream are implemneted regularly to this branch.
+Instructions for installing this required branch and this module are provided below.

+### Cloning the Repositories

+To install both the required branch of AzerothCore and the `mod-playerbots` module from source, run the following:

 ```bash
 git clone https://github.com/mod-playerbots/azerothcore-wotlk.git --branch=Playerbot